CALED-Team/game-communication-system/docs/interface.md

 - "One message" in this context means one line of standard output.
 So make sure your JSON messages are printed in a single line not across multiple lines otherwise GCS has to assume they are separate messages.
+Be mindful that you can't print more than 8100 characters in one line otherwise the message will be broken.